samsquire/mazzle/docs/index.md

  * **Simple GUI** You can use the GUI to trigger builds
  * **Fast builds** devops-pipeline only runs parts of your pipeline that need to run by detecting if they have been changed since the last run.
  * **Parallelisation of devops tools** devops-pipeline knows what part of your infrastructure can run simultaneously, in parallel.

-## infrastructure as code and pipelines as code

-Write self-descriptive pipelines in dot syntax renderable by graphviz and executable by this tool. devops-pipeline uses [Graphviz dot file syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) for its configuration.
-In devops-pipeline, you **specify the order of pipeline execution and flow of data between components**.

 ### Example - building and using an AMI